-We have audited the accompanying financial statements of Fondo MIVIVIENDA S.A. (henceforth "the Fund"), which comprise the statement of financial position as of December 31, 2017 and 2016; as well as the income statement and the statements of comprehensive income, changes in shareholder's equity and cash flows for the years ended, and a summary of significant accounting policies and other explanatory notes.
+We have audited the accompanying financial statements of Fondo MIVIVIENDA S.A. (henceforth "the Fund"), which comprise the statement of financial position as of December 31, 2018 and 2017; as well as the income statement and the statements of comprehensive income, changes in shareholder's equity and cash flows for the years then ended, and a summary of significant accounting policies and other explanatory notes.